Colorado Civil Court Records

 CourtRecords.org is an independent source of public records information, and is not owned by or affiliated with, any local, state, or federal government agencies

 What are Colorado Civil Court Records?

 Colorado Civil Court Records are official reports of cases decided at the state’s civil courts during its judicial proceedings.
 These records are maintained in case files and encompass various information such as transcripts, tapes of depositions, motions, petitions, briefs, order, judgment, minute order, docket sheets, calendars, and other similar documents written or recorded digitally as part of the civil court’s deliberative process.
-Pursuant to the Colorado Court Records Policy, any court record not sealed by statute or court rule may be accessed, viewed, and copied by the public upon request.
+Interested members of the public may find Colorado civil court records in the jurisdiction where the case was heard.
+However, pursuant to the Colorado Court Records Policy, any court record not sealed by statute or court rule may be accessed, viewed, and copied by the public upon request.
 Essentially, it is the due diligence of the court clerk to respond to these requests.

 Cases Heard by Colorado’s Civil Court

 Civil cases in the state of Colorado include all kinds of legal actions that are non-criminal in nature as it applies to the settlement of disputes between private citizens and entities.
 Therefore, cases heard by the state’s civil courts may include all breach of contract cases, disputes involving negligence that resulted in injury or death, family-related cases, tort claims, landlord-tenant disputes among many others.

 Who can Access Civil Court Records in the State of Colorado?